rahogaboom/daa/README.md

  *
  *     2. alignment of the data area is the alignment of the first argument
  *        sizeof(), while the alignment of the pointer area is sizeof(char *).
- *        the data comes first, and the assumption here is that the valloc()
+ *        the data comes first, and the assumption here is that whatever
- *        (for daav()) and whatever allocation routine is used between das()
+ *        allocation routine is used between das() and daa() will align at
- *        and daa() will align at the most stringent boundary, thus
+ *        the most stringent boundary, thus accommodating the data area
- *        accommodating the data area alignment.  the pointer area comes
+ *        alignment.  the pointer area comes second and may, depending on the
- *        second and may, depending on the total size of the data area need
+ *        total size of the data area need to be aligned on a sizeof(char *)
- *        to be aligned on a sizeof(char *) boundary.  the beginning of the
+ *        boundary.  the beginning of the  pointer area is tested for
- *        pointer area is tested for alignment, and its alignment adjusted if
+ *        alignment, and its alignment adjusted if necessary.
- *        necessary.
  *
  *     3. for an excellent reference on this type of array access see Numerical
  *        Recipes in C, Press, Flannery, Teukolsky, and Vettering, Cambridge